WiFi that is self-powered, decentralised and green.

 About page

-As not everyone would be familiar with the technicalities of a mesh network, I thought it needed some explanation on the ‘about page’.
+As not everyone would be familiar with the technicalities of a mesh network, I figured it needed some explanation on the ‘about page’.
 Another great benefit of an about page is the sense of identity it creates for the brand.

 Priority guides